TVTower/TVTower/docs/manual_en.md

 As long as the programme or advertisement blocks are coloured grey, then you can move them to other broadcast slots.
 Other colours mean that they are already being or have been  broadcast.
 A red advertising block means that it did not fulfill the requirements.

 Moving the mouse pointer over a programme or an advertisement displays a tooltip containing information about the selected programme.
+Pressing the "Shift"-key while displaying the programme tooltip toggles to showing the maximum audience rate instead of the maximal absolute audience.

 To move a programme/advertisement simply left-click on it, then the item is picked up and is attached to the mouse pointer.
 To drop the item, left-click again.